-Dr Dennis Goodman a cardiologist and currently a Clinical Associate Professor of Medicine at New York Medical Associates in Manhattan commenting on the above article, stated that for him, if true, it was huge that statins actually deplete vitamin K2.
-Therefore, everybody on a statin (26% of over 40s in USA in 2012), will be deplete in vitamin K2 and needs to be taking a K2 supplement to counteract this statin side effect.
+Dr Dennis Goodman is a cardiologist and currently a Clinical Associate Professor of Medicine at New York Medical Associates in Manhattan.
+Commenting on the above article, he stated that for him, if true, it was huge that statins actually deplete vitamin K2.
+Therefore, everybody on a statin (26% of over 40s in USA in 2012), will be deplete in vitamin K2.
+Taking a K2 supplement is a must to counteract this statin side effect.

 Dr Joe Mercola

 Dr Joe Mercola, talking with Dr Dennis Goodman remarked that “There are certain things that you need to take, like magnesium and vitamin K2, because they help to prevent the aging process.”
 Dr Goodman replied “I think magnesium, vitamin D and vitamin K2 would be a wonderful combo.” (to counteract cardiovascular diseases).

 Are you vitamin D deficient?

 It is no good being replete with vitamin D3 unless you have adequate magnesium levels.
 Magnesium is necessary to activate the storage form of vitamin D. So, even if you may appear to be vitamin D deficient, upon repleting with magnesium, that apparent deficiency may disappear.
 Please be careful with vitamin D. Too much of it can have an adverse affect causing a buildup of Ca in the blood.

 Out of all the supplements you can take to increase your health and/or protect you and your children’s health for the future, Magnesium would be my number 1 choice.
 I would add K2 MK-7 to help with regressing calcification.
 As you can see from these 2 eminent doctors, they also put Mg at the top of their list of supplements.